bbayazit16/l2savings/README.md

 [AGPL-3.0-only](LICENSE)

-## Made Possible Thanks To
+## Special Thanks To

 - @download/blockies for blockies identicons
 - Ethers, Etherscan, Optimistic Etherscan, Arbiscan, ZkSync API's
-- David Mihal's Ethereum Average Fees Subgraph
+- David Mihal for the Ethereum Average Fees Subgraph
+- @shreykeny for suggesting me to use batch requests